Revanth980727/DataAnalysis-Chatbot/README.md

     a.
 Create a Database

     b.
-Create a table by importing .csv file into mysql workbench using 'Table Data Import Wizard'
+Create a table by importing .csv file into mysql workbench using 'Table Data Import Wizard' (by right clicking on tables in the database)

     c.
 Power_PlantsDB: Power_Plants_of_New_Jersey.csv;
         Overburdened_CommunitiesDB: Overburdened_Communities_under_the_New_Jersey_Environmental_Justice_Law_2021.csv